-You’ll be paying just one mortgage
+You’ll be paying just one mortgage.

-When you sell your old home before buying a new one you benefit from getting rid of your old mortgage before taking out a new one.
+When you sell your old home before buying a new one, you benefit from getting rid of your old mortgage before taking out a new one.

 This means you won’t be paying two mortgages at once.
-You also won’t have to worry about convincing a bank to extend you a new mortgage while you are repaying your old one, which can be difficult in the current economic climate.
+You also won’t have to worry about convincing a bank to extend you a new mortgage while repaying your old one, which can be difficult in the current economic climate.

 Negotiate the sale price